Neuroplasticity: Human echolocation

 Human echolocation is a learned ability for humans to sense their environment from echoes.
 This ability is used by some blind people to navigate their environment and sense their surroundings in detail.
 Studies in 2010 and 2011 using functional magnetic resonance imaging techniques have shown that parts of the brain associated with visual processing are adapted for the new skill of echolocation.
 Studies with blind patients, for example, suggest that the click-echoes heard by these patients were processed by brain regions devoted to vision rather than audition.

 Attention deficit hyperactivity disorder

 Reviews of MRI and electroencephalography (EEG) studies on individuals with ADHD suggest that the long-term treatment of ADHD with stimulants, such as amphetamine or methylphenidate, decreases abnormalities in brain structure and function found in subjects with ADHD, and improves function in several parts of the brain, such as the right caudate nucleus of the basal ganglia, left ventrolateral prefrontal cortex (VLPFC), and superior temporal gyrus.

+In addition to pharmacological treatment, non-pharmacological interventions that leverage neuroplasticity have been proposed as potential approaches for managing ADHD symptoms.
+Cognitive training and other behavioral therapies aim to improve attention, self-regulation, and impulse control by promoting functional and structural changes in neural circuits associated with executive function.
+Computerized cognitive training programs have been shown to target underdeveloped neural networks in individuals with ADHD, leading to improvements in attention and working memory through repeated stimulation of specific brain regions.
+These interventions may produce longer-term neuroplastic changes that overlap with brain areas affected by stimulant medications, suggesting that neuroplasticity-based therapies could complement or, in some cases, reduce reliance on pharmacological treatment.